jesperstroem/Workshop/README.md

 In this situation, git does that automatically, because they were separate files.
 However, sometimes you will have to do it manually, which we will get to later.

-Mow that we have pulled we can safely "push" our new commits.
+Now that we have pulled we can safely "push" our new commits.

 ### Push
 Run the following: